Blackball (film)

-Blackball (also known as National Lampoon's Blackball) is a 2003 British sports comedy film, based on the game of lawn bowls.
-The screenplay was written by Tim Firth, and the film was directed by Mel Smith.
-The film features James Cromwell as a master bowls player, and Paul Kaye as a naturally talented player who have differing social backgrounds; who are placed together by Vince Vaughn to play for England against Australia.
+Blackball (also known as National Lampoon's Blackball) is a 2003 British sports comedy film based on the game of lawn bowls.
+The screenplay was written by Tim Firth and the film was directed by Mel Smith.
+The film features James Cromwell as a master bowls player and Paul Kaye as a naturally talented player who have differing social backgrounds; they are placed together by Vince Vaughn to play for England against Australia.
 Its fictional plot is based on the bowls player Griff Sanders, who was also referred to as "The Bad Boy of Bowls".

 Background

 In addition to the main character being modelled after Griff Sanders, the film also spoofs Bjørge Lillelien's infamous commentary from Norway's 2–1 defeat of England at football in 1981.
 This theme was first riffed by David Baddiel and Frank Skinner on their TV show Fantasy Football League, and the other commentator for the match was Angus Loughran, who played 'Statto' on Fantasy Football.

 Blackball was filmed on the Isle of Man and Torquay during October and November 2002.
 It was released on DVD on 16 February 2004.
 Various internet games were created in promotion of the movie.
-Crackerjack an Australian bowls based film that pre-dates Blackball has been described in some circles as the true inspiration for the English version.
+Crackerjack, an Australian bowls-based film that pre-dates Blackball, may be the true inspiration for the English version.

 Plot

-Cliff Starkey (Paul Kaye), is a rebellious young bowls player, brought up on "the Lynx Estate", with his friend Trevor (Johnny Vegas), and grandfather Mutley (Bernard Cribbins) as a painter and decorator.
+Cliff Starkey (Paul Kaye) is a rebellious young bowls player brought up on "the Lynx Estate" with his friend Trevor (Johnny Vegas) and grandfather Mutley (Bernard Cribbins), a painter and decorator.
 He dreams of playing for his country but always preferring to play by his own rules, was always disapproved by the local Torquay bowls club.
 He learns of Australian brothers Carl and Mark Doohan's forthcoming tour of England, and plans to get selected for the national team.
 Starkey would play through the tournament undefeated, defeating veteran player (and thirteen times champion) Ray Speight (James Cromwell).
 After winning the competition, and becoming eligible to play for England, Speight, the head of the local lawn bowls association, bans Starkey for fifteen years for writing an expletive on an opponent's scorecard.
 Angry about the ban, Starkey gatecrashes the celebration party for Speight, who was declared champion; launching a wood across the dinner table at Speight.

 Starkey is then picked up by sports agent Rick Schwartz (Vince Vaughn), where Starkey is re branded as the "bad boy of bowls", turning the normally sedate sport into a glitzy, in your face competition.
 Having defeated many lower key players in unofficial matches, using his variety of trick shots Starkey develops a romance with Kerry Speight (Alice Evans), Ray's daughter.
 Schwartz proposes a way to get the ban on Starkey lifted, by using this relationship, where the two are spotted by national press, setting Ray Speight to swear at a public address, causing the ban to be removed.